 If you check the Remember dimensions for new tables box these selections will be the default every time you insert a table.

 The next selection is Draw Table.
 Click on the Draw table option and you will be given a pencil cursor click and drag the cursor across the page and you can draw each individual cell and place it where you want.
 Cells can all be different lengths and widths.
+When you are finished drawing your table cells either click inside the cell to type your text or click the draw table option again to complete.

 Next is Convert Text to Table.
 To use this you need to have text already typed into a document.
 Highlight the text you would like to place into a table then click Convert Text to Table, the Convert Text to Table window opens.
 It looks a lot like the Insert Table window but there are a few more options to select from.